gibbsly/custom-shields/README.md

 ### Bashing
 Shields can execute a bash effect if you sprint while blocking, this is specified with the `block_effect` attribute.

-## Adding Models
-Adding a new model to use for a shield requires you to create 2 models, a standard model, and a blocking model.
-I have 2 template models provided in the resource pack.
-Once you have your models made, you have to add them to the `CustomModelData` overrides on the `carrot_on_a_stick` item model.
-You aren't limited to shield shaped models for this, this system doesn't care what the models look like, so you can re-create swords that can block like in 1.7.

 ## Configurable Attributes
 Shields have 18 configurable attributes you can use, any attributes marked with a `*` are required for the shield to function as intended.
 All these attributes are in an object called `shield` in the items tags.